Having a full control in your addiction recovery journey especially for a mom, is never easy, however their are a few

 Mothers with substance abuse have it tough, as they must work hard at their recoveries while also taking care of their children as well as other responsibilities.
-The pressures to be a good parent can mount, putting a mother at risk for relapse.
+The pressures to be a good parent can mount, putting a mom at risk for relapse from recovery.

 Even though recovering from drug or alcohol use as a mother is incredibly challenging, it is not impossible.
 There are tips you can follow to protect yourself and your children while focusing on your long-term sobriety and addiction recovery.

 Your children are your greatest gifts.
 You owe it to yourself and them to stay sober.